cloudius-systems/capstan/README.md

 With Capstan it is possible to:

 * prepare OSv unikernel without compiling anything but your application, in seconds
+* build OSv image using Capstanfile (ala Dockerfile) or compose it from pre-built packages
-* use any precompiled package from the MIKELANGELO package repository, or a combination thereof
+* use any precompiled package from the OSv github releases repository or MIKELANGELO package repository, or a combination thereof
+* build your own packages or base image
 * set arbitrary size of the target unikernel filesystem
 * run OSv unikernel using one of the supported providers